Argyrochosma chilensis: Taxonomy

 The first scientist to mention the species was Antoine Laurent Apollinaire Fée in 1852, who referred to it as Pellaea chilensis without offering a species description (making that name a nomen nudum), but noted that Jules Rémy, who was preparing a flora of Chile, considered it to belong to Lindsaea, in the sense used by Desvaux.
 Rémy published his flora the following year, in the sixth botanical volume of Claude Gay's Historia fisica y politica de Chile, and described the species as Cincinalis chilensis, attributing that name to Fée.
 While he did not explain his choice of epithet, it presumably reflects the Chilean origin of the specimens he examined.
+The location of the type material is not known.

 In 1858, Johann Wilhelm Sturm transferred it into a broadly-construed genus Notholaena as N. chilensis.
 Carl Christensen, by contrast, assigned it to Pellaea as P. chilensis in his Index Filicum of 1906.

 In 1856, Edward Joseph Lowe described a fern being cultivated in Britain under the name of Notholaena nivea which, however, had a broader blade, more heavily dissected and with more leaf tissue, than the leaves of true N. nivea.
 He was unable to find a corresponding specimen in the herbarium at Kew, and described it as a new species, which he called Notholaena hookeri, in honor of William Jackson Hooker.
 He attributed its introduction to British cultivation to John Riley, of Papplewick.
 In 1866, John Smith transferred it to Cincinalis as C. hookeri.
 The name "N. hookeri" was mistakenly reused by Daniel Cady Eaton; William Ralph Maxon, when devising the replacement name of Notholaena standleyi for Eaton's fern in 1915, opined that N. hookeri, as named by Eaton, was simply a synonym of N. nivea.
-Rolla M. Tryon Jr. designated a specimen of Riley's cultivation at Kew as the lectotype, and concluded that it was in fact synonymous with N. chilensis.
+Rolla M. Tryon Jr. designated a specimen of Riley's cultivation at Kew as the lectotype for N. hookeri, and concluded that it was in fact synonymous with N. chilensis.

 While Tryon, when finishing Charles Alfred Weatherby's revision of American Notholaena, considered it impossible to reasonably subdivide Notholaena into sections based on the data available at the time, both Edwin Copeland and Weatherby himself had suggested in the 1940s that a group of ferns related to N. nivea might represent a distinct genus.
 This was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of these genera.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. chilensis.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. chilensis, as part of a program to consolidate the cheilanthoid ferns into that genus.
 He also transferred N. hookeri, as H. hookeri.

 A phylogenetic analysis including a single specimen of A. chilensis found it nested within a clade representing A. nivea sensu lato.
 It probably evolved by the dispersal of A. nivea to Robinson Crusoe Island, followed by anagenesis creating A. chilensis and its spread to the younger Alejandro Selkirk Island.